Donald Trump in popular culture: Skin color

 Comedians and critics of Donald Trump, as well as the media, have often remarked on the color of his skin, considering it unusually orange.
+This is often ascribed to makeup or tanning agents.
 Comedian Alec Baldwin, who played a satirized version of Donald Trump on Saturday Night Live, described Trump's look as somewhere in between "Mark Rothko orange" and a "slightly paler Orange Crush", while in 2013, the American comedian Bill Maher offered to pay $5 million to a charity if Donald Trump would produce his birth certificate to prove that Trump's mother had not mated with an orangutan – apparently a reference to Trump's orange hue as well as a response to Trump's previous demands that President Barack Obama produce his birth certificate and other records to disprove conspiracy theories that Obama was born in Kenya.
 Trump would go on to file a lawsuit against Maher, claiming the comedian owed the promised $5 million, but he dropped the suit two months later.

 Trump rarely references his skin tone without being prompted.
 In a 2019 address to Republican legislators, he said:The lightbulb.
 People said: what's with the lightbulb?
 I said: here's the story.
 And I looked at it.
 The bulb that we're being forced to use!
 Number one, to me, most importantly, the light's no good.
 I always look orange.
 And so do you!
 The light is the worst.

 In February 2020, an unverified Twitter account called "White House Photos" posted a photograph of the president, in which Trump's face bore a notable tan line; the image depicted the stark contrast between Trump's seemingly orange facial features and the paler skin around the side of his face.
 The photograph received widespread attention in the media and on the internet, even inspiring a sketch on Saturday Night Live.
 Trump himself said the image had been photoshopped.
-Photos exist of Trump without the orange makeup, often during morning or while golfing.
+Photos exist of Trump with paler skin, often during morning or while golfing.

 Height

-Many people have cast doubt on the claim of Trump being 6 Foot 3 Inches tall which would make him one of the tallest presidents.
-While the sources of the 6' 3" number are official, countless other sources dispute this with estimates ranging from 5' 8" to 6' 2".
+Many sources have cast doubt on the claim of Trump being 6 ft 3 in tall, which would make him one of the tallest presidents.
+While the reports regarding the 6 ft 3 in figure are official, other sources dispute this with estimates ranging from 6 ft 2 in to 5 ft 11 in.